 In principle, medications with approved CNS indications are included.
 In this App you will find the medications that we were aware of.
 The taskforce welcomes proposals to include medications that for one reason or another were omitted.

-The taskforce decided not to include them.
+The taskforce limits the inclusion of fixed combinations of medications only to medications that are otherwise not available.
 This decision reflects the generally negative view of the taskforce regarding this type of prescribing practice.

 2. Inclusion criteria for the efficacy section